gpelaez/beacons-plugin/README.md

     );

 # Events
 All events are called on the document object.
+Sample code:
+    document.addEventListener('ibeacon')

 ## ibeacon
 Called when in beacon proximity